Community Conservation at Elephant Hill

 Yañez moved back to the El Sereno area in 2001, landing across the street from Elephant Hill.
 When a contested, but long-dormant development of luxury homes resurfaced to threaten the the hillside and surrounding neighborhoods in 2004, Yañez thought it might take a three-year campaign to protect Elephant Hill.
 Twenty years later, having changed the direction of her public health career along the way, she remains focused on increasing park equity in underserved communities and ensuring that residents have a role in land use decision-making.

 The saying goes that ecology isn’t rocket science—it’s much harder, and the same might be said for protecting land in Los Angeles.
-Navigating the ins and outs of ownership, litigating land use decisions, grant applications, lobbying decision-makers, adapting to legal outcomes, and advocating for changing policy is just an aromatic zest of what it takes.
+Navigating the ins and outs of ownership, litigating land use decisions, applying to grants, lobbying decision-makers, adapting to legal outcomes, and advocating for changing policy is just an aromatic zest of what it takes.
 One of the ongoing challenges of Elephant Hill is its complex land ownership patterns—23 acres are publicly owned by the City of Los Angeles and the Mountains and Recreation Conservation Authority.
 The remaining 87 acres are subdivided into small lots with more than 300 individual owners.
 And then there are the on the ground logistics.
 There are multiple entrances each secured to varying degrees, so preventing things like illegal dumping and offroading defies straightforward solutions.
 But it’s a vital task.

 Trask shoulderband snails are only found in Southern California and critically imperiled.
 Their observation at Elephant Hill illustrates how important it is to protect the open space to defend threatened endemic species like these.